dribdat/awesome-hackathon/README.md

 ## Platforms

 By awesome hackathon platforms, we mean web or mobile applications that are specifically designed to run a hackathon, or which have effectively adapted for use in events of this type.
 They typically allow organizers to announce the schedule and topics, register participants, and document the results.

-### Open Source Platforms

-These are open source applications that can be run with a cloud provider or self-hosted, and allow full control of the data.
-Being open source efforts, they typically embrace open standards and are developed by non-profits and volunteer communities.
 In alphabetical order.

+### Open Source

+These can be run with a cloud provider or self-hosted, to take full control of the data.
+Being open source efforts, they typically embrace open standards.
+Several are developed by non-profits and volunteer communities.

 - [Dribdat](https://github.com/dribdat/dribdat) - Hackathons with impact, based on open data and web standards. `Python`
 - [HackDash](https://github.com/impronunciable/hackdash) - Organize hackaton ideas into a dashboard. `Node`